bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

   everything at the same side, emulating a linked list.
 - In general, the left and right sub-trees should be as balanced as possible, in other words, their height should not differ much.
-- Some advanced trees such as AVL and red black trees would shift sub-trees in order to rebalance the trees.
+- Some advanced trees such as AVL and red-black trees would shift sub-trees in order to rebalance the trees.

 ### Traversal